halayli/lthread/docs/socket.rst

     Blocks until exact number of bytes are read.

+    :return: Number of bytes read.
+    :return: 0 if socket is closed.
+    :return: -1 on failure.
-    :return: Number of bytes read, -1 on failure and -2 on timeout.
+    :return: -2 on timeout.

 lthread_read_exact
 ------------------